Legion (2010 film): Home media

 Legion was released on DVD and Blu-ray on May 11, 2010.

-In other media

 Television

 In 2014, Syfy began airing the television series Dominion, a sequel set 25 years after the end of the film.
 Scott Stewart, the writer/director of Legion, served as executive producer.
 Stewart also directed Dominion's pilot episode, which was written by Vaun Wilmott and aired on June 19, 2014.